Trading of shareholder votes: Valuation

 In a September 2009 article titled Mispricing of Dual-Class Shares: Profit Opportunities, Arbitrage, and Trading, Paul Schultz and Sophie Shive positively conclude that one could derive profits by employing a pairs trading approach for dual-class shares.
 In their paper, Schultz and Shive point out two examples of voting price discrepancies.
 From 1994-1997, Comcast voting stock exceeded its non-voting stock from 1-3%.
 In another case, the price of voting stock for Gray Television exceeded the price of non-voting shares by between 10-40% in 2002-2003.
 They explain that these discrepancies generally converge over time, and so one could profit by purchasing the under-valued stock while selling the over-valued stock.

+Marketplace

+While the market for shareholder votes is immature, Shareholder Vote Exchange was created as “The World’s First Marketplace For Shareholder Voting Rights”.
+The marketplace utilizes an ascending-price auction for bidding on the aggregate number of listed votes for a particular shareholder meeting.